zawadz88/AnalyticsEventGenerator/README.md

 # TODOs

-- configure Maven Central/Github Packages to publish Plugin + Runtime for all platforms
+- configure Maven Central/Github Packages to publish Plugin + Runtime for all platforms - iOS & JS left
 - sample apps
   -- sample with separate native apps using cross-platform library published to Github Packages for Android, iOS & Web (React + TypeScript)
   -- configure a dummy analytics service to send events on button clicks in the samples